Nissim Sharim: Biography

-Nissim Sharim Paz was born in Santiago de chile on July 20, 1932.
-His grandfather was from Syria, and his father, Elías Sharim, was from Lebanon.
-Whereas his mother, Fortuna Paz, was from Egypt. he was the youngest of four brothers, and also was of Jewish descent.
+Nissim Sharim Paz was born on 20 July 1932 in Santiago, Chile.
+His grandfather was a Syrian Jew, and his father, Elías Sharim, was a Jew from Lebanon.
+Whereas his mother, Fortuna Paz, was from Egypt.
+He was the youngest of four brothers.
 His first two schools were the Windsor and Cambridge School.
 During his youth, he was part of the youth socialist zionist movement Hashomer Hatzair that marked him for its ideology and that, in turn, strengthened his bond with Judaism.
 In the meetings that he attended together with other young Chileans of Jewish descent, they offered training activities on the Jewish tradition.

 At the age of 16, he entered the Law School of the University of Chile for five years.
 Although he graduated and served as a civil judge for a short period, he soon devoted himself to the theater.
 He started his acting career in 1962, when he entered at the Ictus theater, a company he directed until 2015.
 He married Argentine psychologist Juana Kovalskys and had two daughters: psychologist Dariela and actress Paula Sharim.

 During the 1970s, he participated as protagonist in the humorous television program La Manivela, which was successful in audience.
-After the completion of the program, he dedicated herself to performing theater and participating in films.
+After the completion of the program, he dedicated himself to performing theater and participating in films.
 Among the films in which he participated are ¡Ufa con el sexo!
 (1968), Julio comienza en julio (1976), and Música y palabras (1978).
 In the 40-year Theater cycle of the Museum of Memory and Human Rights, the show Lindo país esquina con vista al mar from 1979 and directed by Sharim is presented.
-He was also a prominent opponent of the Augusto Pinochet's military dictatorship, which caused harassment, persecution and even death threats.
+He was also a prominent opponent of Augusto Pinochet's military dictatorship, which caused harassment, persecution and even death threats.